 How a Raw Diet Can Help

 A raw diet is biologically appropriate for your dog.
-It provides your dog with the type of food her body is adapted for.
-It is free from chemical additives and a high amount of carbohydrates.
-Unlike “light” kibble, it is designed to help your dog achieve, and remain at, their ideal weight without cutting vital nutrients from their diet.
-In fact, dogs on a raw diet receive more proteins, vitamins, and minerals than those eating kibble.
+It provides your dog with the type of food their body is adapted for.
+It is free from chemical additives and high amounts of carbohydrates.
+Unlike “light” kibble, it is designed to help your dog achieve, and remain at, their ideal healthy weight without cutting vital nutrients from their diet.
+In fact, dogs on a raw diet receive more proteins, vitamins, and minerals than those eating a processed kibble diet.

 Whereas a raw diet is the best option for overweight dogs (and for all other dogs, for that matter), it won’t work miracles.
-You’ll need to feed your dog the right amount for her size and activity level.
+You’ll need to feed your dog the right amount for their size and activity level.
 Plus, you’ll need to pick the right raw diet — good-quality raw food contains all the nutrients your dog needs and is low in calories.
 Remember to be patient, weight loss can take time to be noticed depending on the size of your dog.

 Where Is My Dog On The Body Score Chart?

 Obesity is a major health concern & growing epidemic in dogs, due to highly processed diets full of fillers.
 A common question we get from dog parents across the country, is if their dog is a healthy weight.
 The Body Score Chart will help you identify if your dog is overweight or not.